 On 1 November 2020, the Audiovisual Media Services (“AVMS”) Regulations came into force.
 The Regulations amend Part 4A the Act.
 We have updated our rules, guidance and notification documents to reflect these amendments.

-We are currently consulting on draft guidance on who needs to notify as an ODPS provider, and our consultation on updating our guidance on measures to protect users from harmful material will be published in mid-2021.
+We are consulting on updating our guidance on measures to protect users from harmful material.
 In the interim, services providers are reminded that ODPS providers must ensure they comply with their statutory obligations under the Act.
 They should seek their own legal advice on any compliance issues.